jpatel531/CV/README.md

 * Ruby on Rails.
 * AngularJS.
 * Ruby testing with RSpec, Cucumber and Capybara, with gems including Poltergeist, FactoryGirl, VCR, Webmock, Selenium and MailCatcher.
-* Gems such as Grape, Paperclip, PublicActivity, HTTParty and JBuilder.
+* Gems such as Grape, Paperclip, PublicActivity, HTTParty, Delayed::Job and JBuilder.
 * Building and publishing gems with Bundler.
 * Build testing with Travis CI.
 * Authentication with Devise, Firebase, BCrypt and Omniauth.